 - Failure to furnish TDS/TCS statement or furnishing incorrect statements, shall attract a penalty ranging from ₹10,000 to ₹1,00,000

-- Failure to furnish information/ furnishing inaccurate information related with TDS deduction related with Non residents shall attract a penalty of ₹100,000
+- Failure to furnish information/ furnishing inaccurate information related to TDS deduction related regarding Non residents shall attract a penalty of ₹100,000

 - If a person takes/ accepts loan/ deposit except by way of Account payee cheque/ account payee draft/ ECS, and if the aggregate amount exceeds ₹20,000, he shall be liable to pay a penalty of an amount equal to such loan/ deposit.

 - If, an amount of ₹2,00,000 or more is received in aggregate from a person in a day/ single transaction/ relating to one event, a penalty equal to such amount will be payable.

 - Failure to furnish a statement of financial transaction or reportable account shall attract a penalty of ₹500 for each day of failure.
 And if the failure is in response to a notice to report on specified financial transaction, the penalty shall be ₹1,000 for each day of failure

 - A penalty of ₹50,000 shall be attracted for furnishing inaccurate statement of a financial transaction/ reportable account

 - Failure of an eligible investment fund to furnish any statement / information/ documents within the prescribed time shall attract a penalty of ₹5,00,000